 But the reality of starting a corporate travel agency is not so simple—it's not quite as linear as starting a leisure travel agency.
 But I chatted with a few travel agents about how they broke into selling corporate travel, I'm here to tell you about some inroads to selling corporate travel, from all its challenges to triumphs.
 So hold onto your reins, because we're taking a dive.

 Maybe you're sitting at your computer, wondering why anyone would want to sell corporate travel (though this is unlikely if you've found this article).
-But one of the major reasons why travel agents want to sell corporate travel over leisure travel is because of the almighty dollar—corporate travel agents tend to earn more (sometimes substantially more) than leisure agents.
+But one of the major reasons why travel agents want to sell corporate travel over leisure travel is because of the almighty dollar---corporate travel agents tend to earn more (often substantially more) than leisure agents.

 We do an annual travel advisor survey and every year we see the same thing, corporate advisors make more than their leisure counterparts.
 (You can find all the juicy data here.)
 Here's the latest on income generated for corporate travel agents: